Nomad-Media/samples-js/content-groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Stops sharing a content group.](ref:stopsharingcontentgroup)
+> For more information about the API call used go to [Stop Sharing Content Group](https://developer.nomad-cms.com/docs/stop-sharing-content-group)

 ## Get Portal Groups